Support The Barn Theatre

 Our plan is simple but impactful: refurbish the barn to create a unique performance space with a courtyard, stage, and flexible seating.
 By preserving the building’s historic integrity while enhancing its functionality, we can create a cultural hub for theatre, music, and community events.

 To bring this project to life, we need your support.
-While we have secured initial funding, there’s still work to be done.
+While we have secured initial funding, there’s still work to be done – and we would love to reach our next target of £50,000.
 Whether you’re a theatre lover, a history enthusiast, or a supporter of the arts, your contribution will help us create a thriving cultural landmark in St Albans.

 Ways to Support: